Livestock News

 The smell of screwworm infestation, though, is something that Thrasher says he could immediately detect.

-“Back in the day, there were plenty of people who had cow dogs that learned how to smell the sweet smell of screwworms, and the dogs would find the cows and calves with screwworms,” recalled Thrasher.
+“Back in the day, there were plenty of people who had cow dogs that learned how to smell the sweet smell of screwworms, and the dogs would find the cows and calves with screwworms,” Thrasher said.

 Combatting the crisis

 To mitigate the damage, the entire cattle industry adapted its practices.
-Thrasher notes how calving, branding, and castration schedules were moved to early spring to avoid screw worm season.
-This shift minimized the number of animals with open wounds during peak screwworm activity, reducing the likelihood of infestations.
+Thrasher notes how calving, branding, and castration schedules were moved to early spring to avoid screwworm season.
+This shift reduced the numbers of open wounds in animals when screwworms were most active, cutting the risk of infestations.

-Key advances came in the 1950s from scientists Edward F. Knipling and Raymond C. Bushland.
-Bushland developed a technique for rearing large numbers of screwworm flies in controlled conditions, which was essential for any mass-scale intervention.
+Key advances came in the 1950s from the scientists Edward F. Knipling and Raymond C. Bushland.
+Bushland developed a system for raising enormous numbers of screwworm flies in controlled conditions, a necessity before any large-scale operation could take place.
 Knipling, meanwhile, studied the species’ mating behaviors and formulated a revolutionary theory: controlling the pest population by releasing sterilized males to disrupt reproduction.
 (The colleagues won the World Food Prize in 1992 for their efforts).

 Despite these breakthroughs, one critical piece of the puzzle remained elusive — a reliable way to sterilize large numbers of screwworms.
 Without this capability, implementing Knipling’s approach was not yet feasible, leaving the pest’s eradication an ambitious goal rather than an imminent reality.